shaloo/web3-user-personas/docs/personas/persona-1-de-fi-degen.md

     - Farcaster

 - ## Tech Affinity

+    Tech affinity section lists specific technologies, features, and solutions that are of interest to the DeFi Degen persona.

     - Integration support for EVM-compatible chains
     - Cross-chain interactions (bridges, protocols that enable seamless capital movement)